timdouglas/petlab/README.md

 # Instructions & Deliverables
+Please be mindful this skill challenge will test not only your coding but also your communication skillsets.
+We are proponents of planning and then execute, so please fill out the SOLUTION.md.

 1. Fork this repository to your account (https://help.github.com/articles/fork-a-repo/)
 2. Read these instructions carefully first before continuing with the practical test
 3. Read the Requirements / Story Definition and Conditions of Acceptance